 However, the Accumulator just stores the data TEMPORARILY.
 They do not themselves have any intrinsic instruction or data stored in them.

-Since there are Levels of Cache i.e (L1, L2 and L3), the most frequent ones will be stored on to the closest levels i.e (L1).
+Since there are Levels of Cache i.e (L1, L2 and L3), the most frequent ones will be stored on to the closest levels i.e (L1) with each core having it's own L1 and L2 cache.

 If the CPU cannot find instruction in the Cache Levels, it then fetches instructions and temporary data stored in RAM.